J-asy/Rummy-game/README.md

 The value of a hand depends on how you decide to organise your cards – called “forming melds.”
 Visit https://cardgames.io/rummy/ for an idea of how the game is played.

-In this project, a Game AI player is implemented to play a game of Gin Rummy based on a heuristic strategy with memory management.
+In this project, a player is implemented to play a game of Gin Rummy based on a heuristic strategy with memory management.
 For a detailed explanation on the game strategy chosen and application of functional programming concepts, refer to [this pdf](https://github.com/J-asy/Rummy-game/blob/main/Explanation.pdf).